Travel

 Increased susceptibility of persons with HIV(i)

-1. Observe food hygiene
+1. Observe food, respiratory and hand hygiene

 • Particularly important for travellers visiting friends and relatives (VFR)

-• Bacterial enterocolitis, e.g. diarrhoeagenic E. coli, Salmonella, Shigella, Campylobacter
+• Bacterial enterocolitis e.g. diarrhoeagenic E. coli, Salmonella, Shigella, Campylobacter

-• Opportunistic intestinal parasitosis Cryptosporidium, Cyclospora, Cystoisospora, Microsporidia
+• Opportunistic intestinal parasitosis: Cryptosporidium, Cyclospora, Cystoisospora, Microsporidia

 2. Prevent insect bites